This game is designed specially for the last lesson before Christmas.

 5. While they are doing so, wipe the 'tree' off the board and make columns on it by the number of teams.

 How to Play.
-When the teams are ready, bring the class to order.
-Afterwards, invite the teans to nominate secretaries, who come to the board, pin up their 'balls' at the top of their columns and write their words under them.
+When the teams have finished, bring the class to order.
+Afterwards, invite the teams to nominate secretaries, who come to the board, pin up their 'balls' at the top of their columns and write their words under them.
 While they are writing, the competitors carefully check the spelling and count up the number of correct words.
 The team, which writes the largest number of correct words in its column, becomes the winner of the game.